PDXChinese/pdxchinese.github.io/_pages/communityfund.md

 # How to Donate

 Thank you for your generosity.
 Your contribution to OCC (not OCC PAC) is tax-deductible under IRC Section 170.
 Please make sure to answer a few questions in the google doc so that we know how to contact you and how to publish your donation here.
 For donation to OCC PAC with your Oregon tax credit, please make sure to put 'PAC Donation' in the memo field.
 Donations to OCC PAC are not tax-deductible.
-But Oregon Political Tax Credit allows taxpayers give up to $100 for joint filers or $50 for individuals to an Oregon political organization like OCC PAC.
+But Oregon Political Tax Credit allows taxpayers to give up to $100 for joint filers or $50 for individuals to an Oregon political organization like OCC PAC.

 [https://goo.gl/forms/lwHNjW3kvOuoRamq2](https://goo.gl/forms/lwHNjW3kvOuoRamq2)